 Weebly is a pay-as-you-go website builder that is extremely easy to use.
 In fact, you don’t need to know anything at all about coding in order to get your Weebly site running.
 They even have pre-built templates and images which you can use.

 WordPress, on the other hand, is a little more hands-on but has a massive user community where you can easily get help.
-It is open source and has many developers working on add-on tools for its ecosystem so you can easily extend the functionality of your portfolio, often for free.
+It is open source and has many developers working on add-on tools and high-quality themes like the Divi Theme for its ecosystem so you can easily extend the functionality of your portfolio, often for free.

 Remember that no matter which tool you choose, you can always create your own graphics easily even if you don’t have any previous design experience.
 There are a ton of great graphic design tools that are easy to use available, even for templates!